FraBet29/STEM-jobs/README.md

 ### Final remarks

 All the different models showed that the yearly compensation as a function of the years of experience seems to follow well a linear relationship in the range 0 to 10 years, while there seems to be a “leveling” for >10 years.
-This is because wages cannot grow indefinitely; we could therefore use generalized linear models (with logarithmics terms, for example) to better describe the trend of the data.
+This is because salaries cannot grow indefinitely; we could therefore use generalized linear models (with logarithmics terms, for example) to better describe the trend of the data.